bryancross/repo-template-copy/README.md

 ```

-1. make a REST call to the POST `/createRepo` endpoint with the appropriate payload.
+8. Make a REST call to the POST `/createRepo` endpoint with the appropriate payload.
+This will create a Pull Request in the Request Repo.
+Note that you can manually created Pull Requests as well.
+This endpoint facilitates automation outside of GitHub, e.g., chatOps
 ```javascript
 {"newRepoOwner":"OrgOrUser"
 ,"newRepoName":"aRepoName"